MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 50: March 8, Tueday

+**Today's Progress**: Finished off the second part of four for the latest Scrimba module and spent more time on the Typemaster project.

+**Thoughts** Rough day.
+Sleep deprived and felt frustrated by my attempts to make a Grid layout work properly.
+Back at it tomorrow.

 ### Day 49: March 7, Monday

 **Today's Progress**: More progress along the Scrimba path today, working with Constructor functions to create a more modular code base.